shivanipriya89/Ecommerce-Profitability-Analysis-Project/README.md

-This is a Data Analytics Project on Ecommerce Profitability Analysis of an Ecommerce Company where South Region contributes to 25.14% of Sales,electronics category has 31.4% of Profit with negative trendline of Sales
+This is a Data Analytics Project on Ecommerce Profitability Analysis of an Ecommerce Company where South Region contributes to 25.14% of Sales,electronics category has 31.4% of Profit with negative trendline of Sales and zero profit when discount value is 30

 Business Problem:
 An e-commerce company has high sales but inconsistent profits.
 Management wants to understand: